hyriver/async-retriever/README.rst

 Quick start
 -----------

+There are two functions that we can use; ``create_cachefile`` for creating a cache file in the system's default cache directory (if dependencies are met) and ``retrieve`` for getting the target data.
+Let's see them in action!

 As an example for retrieving a binary response, let's use DAAC server to get `NDVI <https://daac.ornl.gov/VEGETATION/guides/US_MODIS_NDVI.html>`_.
 The function can be directly passed to ``xarray.open_mfdataset``